 [warren@verdi ~]$ cat /etc/hosts 127.0.0.1 localhost 127.0.1.1 verdi.home.invalid verdi

 Changing the FQDN

 How this is done depends on your distribution.
 On Red Hat and derivatives, edit /etc/sysconfig/network to contain the line:

 TODO: Document what to do on Debian and derivatives.
 In the meantime, my Ubuntu boxes do what I need without FQDNs and only have hostnames.

 Give the commands hostname and hostname -f as above and insure that the results are as expected.
 Reboot and check your work again.
 Once all is well, add the files you edited to your backup set.

 SETTING IT IN DISTRO-SPECIFIC TOOLS

-In openSUSE 42.2, open YaST and go to System – Network Settings – Hostname/DNS – Hostname and Domain Name.
+In openSUSE 42.2 and 42.3, open YaST and go to System – Network Settings – Hostname/DNS – Hostname and Domain Name.
 The following settings work for me:

 - Domain Name: As desired (e.g. home.invalid)